Episode 6

 Standing 60 feet (18 m) high, this western gate of the city wall is England's largest surviving medieval city gate.

-Parliament for Huntingdon in:Huntingdon, is a market town in the Huntingdonshire district of Cambridgeshire England.
+Huntingdon is a market town in the Huntingdonshire district of Cambridgeshire England.

 This belief is central, to groups such as the Adventists, Latter-day Saints or Mormons, and Jehovah's Witnesses.